 With the railroads came the lumber industry.
 The largest of the lumber companies was located in town and was appropriately named The Fordyce Lumber Company.
 While the lumber industry had grown in importance, the railroad started becoming less so.
 The last train load of logs pulled into town in 1940.
 Contract logging by trucks started taking center stage and logging by trains eventually became obsolete.
 Railroad lines were abandoned and, as a result, the town developed into and is today an area trading center supported largely by sawmills located in surrounding communities.

 Today, the city's historic architecture can be viewed at the Charlotte Street Historic District, which hosts a collection of vintage structures listed on the National Register of Historic Places.
 Another National Register site is the Presbyterian Church, renowned for its beautiful stained glass windows.
 Downtown points of interest include the Dallas County Museum, which hosts a multitude of historical artifacts from Native American and Civil War relics to an exhibit dedicated to Paul "Bear" Bryant.
-Fordyce boasts the site where the local wrestled a bear at the age of 13 as a promotion for the Lyric Theatre.
-A marker is now standing where the stunt took place that earned the football legend his nickname.
-Civil War buffs will want to make a stop at the nearby Marks' Mills State Park.
+Raised in Fordyce, Bryant (1913-1983) is a legend in the realm of football.
+Known for his trademark black and white fedora hat, many consider him one of the greatest coaches in the history of the sport.